The 4 Functions of Management PLOC

 - Leading, and

 According to Henri Fayol, these basic functions are the foundations of management and are to be used in all organisations.
+Today, we refer to these 4 functions as P L O C,

 Today, it is accepted that Supervisors and managers need to master the 4 essential functions of management: